 As a composer of film, television and video games, Heather’s recent projects include Empire of the Sharks for SyFy channel, Jurassic School for Netflix, Break-Up Nightmare for Lifetime TV, Elvis Lives for AXS TV, the independent comedy feature How to Get Rid of a Body and Still Be Friends, and the video game Homesick.

 In addition to being the composer, Heather has also written and directed four short films – MAN OF FIRE starring Lance Reddick (John Wick, Bosch, The Wire, Fringe), CATS & SWORDS, MIDNIGHT VIOLIN, for BRAVO TV in Canada funded by BravoFACT, and THE UNINVITED GHOST.
 Heather is also the creator and co-executive producer of Animal Planet’s 2016 TV series Life at Vet U. Heather’s film Man of Fire won 21 film festival awards and as of January 2024 has over 1.3 million views on YouTube.
 As a screenwriter for film and TV she is repped by Jeff Portnoy at Bellevue Productions.

 Born and raised in Calgary, Alberta, Heather holds dual Canadian and American citizenship.
 She currently lives in Los Angeles with her wife Kim and their many pets including 5 dogs, numerous cats, 2 horses, 2 pigeons and some fish.

 In March 2016, Heather launched a nonprofit 501c3 dog rescue called Hollywood Huskies, and in January 2018, she opened a sister not-for-profit husky rescue in her hometown of Calgary called Halo Husky Haven.
-As of January 2021, her rescues have rescued and adopted over 800 dogs, with more dogs saved every month!
+As of 2023, her rescues have saved and adopted over 1500 dogs.